-Due to the Government Employee Wage Subsidy Scheme, Siel Bleu Ireland have been able to retain its staff throughout the pandemic.
+Due to the continuation of the Government Employee Wage Subsidy Scheme into 2021, Siel Bleu Ireland has been able to retain its staff throughout the pandemic.
 This is crucial to the future success of Siel Bleu Ireland as our team are highly qualified and hugely passionate about the services we provide.
-This places Siel Bleu Ireland in a strong position for when restrictions are eased and Siel Bleu Ireland can recommence services on a face-to-face basis.
-Increase in Siel Bleu Ireland's Profile
+This has placed Siel Bleu Ireland in a strong position for when restrictions are eased and Siel Bleu Ireland can resume services on a face-to-face basis in 2022.